ssg/Genesis/README.md

 First, examine the contents of `SampleConfig.yaml` and edit as necessary.
 Don't forget that your changes will be permanent and irreversible (I hope to fix that in the future).
-Then run the command below on a PowerShell prompt:
+Then run the command below on an *Administrator* PowerShell prompt:

 ```powershell
 Update-SystemConfiguration SampleConfig.yaml